krambono/dgvalue-backend-challenge/README.md

 Levels are tagged with git.

-For the **level 1**, you can access the categories endpoint with the url : [http://localhost:3001/categories](http://localhost:3001/categories).
+For the levels 1 and 2, you can access the categories endpoint with the url : [http://localhost:3001/categories](http://localhost:3001/categories).